PIM 09: Family and Medical Leave

 Family and Medical Leave (FMLA) provides up to 12 (or 26, as appropriate) workweeks of unpaid, job-protected leave in a 12-month period for one or more of the following qualifying reasons:

-• Care for an adopted or foster child;
+• Care for an adopted or foster child within one year after adoption or placement;

 • Care for a child, spouse, or parent (does not include care for in-laws) with a serious health condition;

-• A personal serious health condition that prevents the employee from performing one or more of the essential functions of the position;
+• A personal serious health condition that prevents the employee from performing one or more of the essential functions of the position, including incapacity due to pregnancy and for prenatal medical care;

 • Any qualifying exigency arising out of the fact that the spouse, or a son, daughter, or parent is a military member on covered active duty (or has been notified of an impending call or order to active duty) in support of a contingency operation; and,